-- 1. An interferometric array configuration (12-m or 7-m) is selected that comes closest to achieving the entered value of $\theta{res}$ . - 2.
-If the $\theta{MRS}$ of this array configuration is less than the requested $\theta{LAS}$ , the largest structures in the source will not be well imaged.
-A more compact 12-m Array configuration will be added, if allowed by the set of combinations listed in Table 7.4. - 3.
-If the $\theta{MRS}$ of the most compact configuration included thus far is still less than the requested $\theta{LAS}$ , add a 7-m Array component. - 4.
-If $\theta{MRS}$ is still $< \theta{LAS}$ , add a TP Array component if possible.
+- 1. An interferometric array configuration (12-m or 7-m) is selected that comes closest to achieving the entered value of θ{res} . - 2.
+If the θ{MRS} of this array configuration is less than the requested θ{LAS} , the largest structures in the source will not be well imaged.
+A more compact 12-m Array configuration will be added, if allowed by the set of combinations listed in Table 7.5. - 3.
+If the θ{MRS} of the most compact configuration included thus far is still less than the requested θ{LAS} , a 7-m Array component will be added. - 4.
+If θ{MRS} is still $< \theta{LAS}$, a TP Array component will be added if possible.
 Single dish continuum, Band 9, and Band 10 observations are not currently supported so there is a fundamental limit to how large a source can be reliably imaged in these cases.

-This procedure is carried out automatically by the OT and is entirely dependent on the values of $\theta{res}$ and $\theta{LAS}$ that are entered by the user.
-A detailed list of the allowed combinations is given in Table 7.4.
-Figure 28 of the Cycle 7 ALMA Primer gives visual representation of required array combinations as a function of $\theta{res}$ and $\theta{LAS}$ .
+This procedure is carried out automatically by the ALMA OT and is entirely dependent on the values of θ{res} and θ{LAS} that are entered by the user.
+A detailed list of the allowed combinations is given in Table 7.5.
+Figure 28 of the Cycle 8 2021 ALMA Primer gives visual representation of required array combinations as a function of θ{res} and θ{LAS} .

-Note: if the PI specifies a range of $\theta{res}$ there may be multiple 12-m array combinations which could achieve the Science Goal.
-For instance, C43-5 or C43-4 could serve for the extended 12-m configuration.
-This would imply C43-2 or C43-1, respectively, for the compact 12-m configurations; but C43-5 plus C43-1 is not an allowed combination.
-In this situation the initial observations will collapse the space of possibilities such that subsequent data will be taken in the most "compatible" array combinations.
-In this example, if C43-5 data are collected first, then every effort will be made to collect all of the extended array data in C43-5, and subsequent, compact configuration observations will be taken in a C43-2-like configuration.
-For purposes of total time calculations in Phase 1 the most expensive combination will be assumed.
+Note: if the PI specifies a range of θ{res} there may be multiple 12-m array combinations which could achieve the Science Goal.
+For instance, C-5 or C-4 could serve for the extended 12-m configuration.
+This would imply C-2 or C-1, respectively, for the compact 12-m configurations; but C-5 plus C-1 is not an allowed combination.
+In this situation, the initial observations will narrow down the range of possibilities such that subsequent data will be taken in the most "compatible" array combinations.
+In this example, if C-5 data are collected first, then every effort will be made to collect all of the extended array data in C-5, and subsequent, compact configuration observations will be taken in a C-2-like configuration.
+For purposes of total time calculations in Phase 1, the most expensive combination will be assumed.